-- Students who have been evaluated for not being able to complete the academic program within 150% of the average time for completion will not be considered for re-admission. - Students who are administratively withdrawn due to academic probation are advised to show evidence of positive life change and academic progress in support of their application at which time they will be considered for re-admission. - Students who are administratively withdrawn due to financial delinquency are required to pay off their current account balance at which time they will be considered for re-admission.
+- Students who have been evaluated as not being able to complete the academic program within 150% of the average time for completion will not be considered for readmission. - Students who are administratively withdrawn due to academic probation are advised to show evidence of positive life change and academic progress in support of their application at which time they will be considered for readmission. - Students who are administratively withdrawn due to financial delinquency are required to pay off their current account balance at which time they will be considered for readmission.